lujin1986/GaFEM/README.md

  - The user can choose to perform the computation either on the local computer or on a remote cluster.
  - In case of large optimization problems, parallelization of computation can be performed to accelerate the optimization process.
  - The user can save frequently applied optimization scenarios as .opt files for the convenience of repeated usage.
- - When the optimization is interupted unexpectedly, it is possible to resume the optimizaton process at the broken point.
+ - When the optimization is interrupted unexpectedly, it is possible to resume the optimization process at the broken point.

 ## Getting started
 1. Make sure python 3 is installed in the computer.